mgomezoc/onecardmx/wp-content/plugins/sucuri-scanner/readme.txt

 Daniel is no longer maintaining the Sucuri plugin at GoDaddy.
 We have transferred it to a dedicated team to maintain and improve it.

 == Changelog ==
+= 1.9.9 =
+* Fix secret key updater bug: Sometimes API return last character to be "\" breaking configuration file
+* Fix Undefined array key “woocommerce_category” PHP warning
+* Fix ErrorException caused by stripping all "/" characters from path to htaccess file
+* Fix warning caused from malformed path to htaccess file

+= 1.9.8 =
+* Add support for configuration of CORS header

+= 1.9.7 =
+* Add support for configuration of CSP header (report only)

+= 1.9.6 =
+* Added support for filters in the audit logs
+* Updated messaging for infected sites

+= 1.9.5 =
+* Updated how the allow PHP files are handled in the integrity tool

+= 1.9.4 =
+* Fixed warning in php 8

+= 1.9.3 =
+* Fixed email notifications error handling

+= 1.9.2 =
+* Improve how the WordPress integrity tool displays added, modified, and removed files

+= 1.9.1 =
+* Add support for configuration of Cache-Control header

+= 1.8.44 =
+* Update Firewall settings page to improve privacy and offer new options to handle API keys

+= 1.8.43 =
+* Update readme and main plugin file to specify license
+* Update plugin's transient name to address to best practices

+= 1.8.42 =
+* Update malware cleanup notification

+= 1.8.41 =
+* Updates navigation to include "More" dropdown
+* Add further validation when trying to write HTACCESS
+* Update WordPress.org links (redirected from codex)

+= 1.8.40 =
+* Update list of Sucuri cleanup files
+* Update successful login screen to show date time

 = 1.8.39 =
 * Fixed API service messaging